akeneo/pim-community-dev/UPGRADE.md

     export PIM_DIR=/path/to/your/current/pim/installation
     ```

-    Then copy those files, normally you shouldn't have made a single change to them in your project.
+    Then copy the following files, normally you shouldn't have made a single change to them in your project.
 If it's the case, don't forget to update them with your changes:

     ```bash
     cp .env.dist $PIM_DIR/